exwaii/catbot/README.md

 $ git clone https://github.com/mrlin/horizontal-stack.git
 ```

 The versions don't matter, just make sure you have them installed.
 If you don't have git, you can download the code as a zip file instead.

+Install the dependencies from `requirements.txt`:

 ``` bash
 pip install -r requirements.txt